-- % of young people with disabilities in full time paid employment (16+ hrs a week) - % of young people with disabilities in part time paid employment. - % of new carers of children and young people with disabilities who are offered a carer's assessment. - % of siblings who are offered an assessment of their needs. - % of young people with disabilities attending a range of activities and mainstream leisure and youth services. - % of young people with disabilities who are not in education, employment or training.
+- % of young people with disabilities in full time paid employment (16+ hrs a week). - % of young people with disabilities in part time paid employment. - % of new carers of children and young people with disabilities who are offered a carer's assessment. - % of siblings who are offered an assessment of their needs. - % of young people with disabilities attending a range of activities and mainstream leisure and youth services. - % of young people with disabilities who are not in education, employment or training.

 - Fewer access to opportunities for young people at the transition stage and they continue to need support to get into employment. - Up to 90% unemployment / economic inactivity levels for people with disabilities; it is increasingly difficult for young people with disabilities to find and sustain employment in the current economic climate - Accessible transport, it is not available in all areas for young people.
 It is more available in some areas than others, for example in rural areas buses are less frequent.
-Furthermore, parental feedback indicates that the onus is on them to provide transport to and from day time provision because of where they live. - Young people and their families should be accessing short breaks that are arranged around what they need and prefer, in relation to frequency, suitability, proximity to home, school and friends. - Leisure opportunities available to young people with disabilities are limited because of difficulties associated with accessing and participating in mainstream leisure, cultural and youth activities.
+Furthermore, parental feedback indicates that the onus is on them to provide transport to and from day time provision because of where they live. - Young people and their families should be accessing short breaks that are arranged around what they need and prefer, in relation to frequency, suitability, proximity to home, school and friends. - Leisure opportunities available to young people with disabilitities are limited because of difficulties associated with accessing and participating in mainstream leisure, cultural and youth activities.

-Scoping will be carried out so adult services know how many young people with disabilities they should be expecting to come through to their service each year.
+Scoping will be carried out so adult services know how many children they should be expecting to come through to their service each year.
 The group will also create one point of access for information which will be available in an accessible format across agencies

 The group will scope what short break services are currently available, and set up a multi-agency group to look at day opportunities to guide direction of travel.
-This group will ensure services are age appropriate and safe for the young person.
-This group will also be a link in with the Department of Agriculture and Rural Development (DARD) and local councils to provide accessible transport and facilities for young people.
+Group will ensure services are age appropriate and safe for the young person.
+There will also be a link in with the Department of Agriculture and Rural Development (DARD) and local councils to provide accessible transport and facilities for young people.

-Outcome: Ex Outcome: Experiencing economic and environmental wellbeing Actions: Implementation Milestones Lead person/ other groups What difference will it make to children and young people Other outcome s By when Scoping work across Northern Ireland to determine expected demand and Scope number of young people with disabilities coming through to adult services in Health and Social Care Trusts.
-Map the range of adult services and provision across Northern Ireland - Regional Transition Sub Group / Regional Better information will lead to better planning of services for young people in transition stage which H, ELA, LSS, CPCS, LSRR 2014
+Outcome: Ex Outcome: Experiencing economic and environmental wellbeing Actions: Implementation Milestones Lead person/ other groups What difference will it make to children and young people Other outcome s By when Scoping information to determine expected demand and creating an integrated point of access Scope number of children coming through to adult services in Health and Social Care Trusts.
+Develop an understanding of what services are currently out there.
+Create one point of access for information in an accessible format across agencies and departments.
+Regional Transition Sub Group / Regional CWD Sub Group Better information will lead to better planning of services for young people in transition stage which will impact positively on all outcomes H, ELA, LSS, CPCS, LSRR 2011-2014